-Mancuso and Viola discuss many schools of thought on the existence of plants: whether they exhibit social behaviors, whether they exercise intelligence, and more.
+Mancuso and Viola discuss many schools of thought on the existence of plants: whether they exhibit social behaviours, whether they exercise intelligence, and more.
 They explain their belief that plants are not seen as sentient is due largely to anthropomorphism and speciesism, influencing humankind to continually underestimate the evolutionary capacity of the plant kingdom.

 Although, in general, it is agreed upon throughout the scientific community that plants’ abilities to communicate and process information as previously described are not indicative of consciousness, Mancuso, and Viola, on the other hand, find this to be directly illustrative of plant awareness.

 What this calls attention to is the idea that “sentience,” “cognition,” and “consciousness” are probably not notions that are officially or formally defined, but that are highly subjective and dependent on the individual discussing the topic.

 Many who believe that plants are sentient have urged environmentalists and nature advocates to demand plants’ rights, muddying the waters of the ideology behind veganism and vegetarianism.

 Though Plants Can’t Feel Pain, They Can Still Be Harmed